-body includes a 16-octet MIC.
+body includes a MIC.

 CID 4089

 Comment (P2609L8): As per 12.5.3.3 (P2607L59), the MIC is also encrypted along with the plaintext MPDU, so it is not possible to obtain the original MIC at this stage.
 The original MIC can only be obtained after CCM decryption stage.
 The text "The MIC is extracted..." is misleading, at this stage this is encrypted MIC, the original MIC can only be obtained after passing through the CCM decryption block.